Axway/open-banking-docs/content/en/docs/Overview/solution.md

 * Agents
 * Products

-Axway Open Banking provides the APIs required to be compliant with local market regulations.
+Amplify Open Banking provides the APIs required to be compliant with local market regulations.

 #### Access to account for data